bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

         sudo bash ./W0CHP-pistar -id

-(...to install the dashboard only).
+(...to install the dashboard with W0CHP CSS).

 ## Notes about custom CSS you may have previously applied

-* When using the `-id` or `-ia` options, the W0CHP CSS is installed, and any of your custom CSS settings before installing the W0CHP dashboard, are backed up in the event you want to restore the official dashboard (see last bullet point).
+* When using the `-id` option, the W0CHP CSS is installed, and any of your custom CSS settings before installing the W0CHP dashboard, are backed up in the event you want to restore the official dashboard (see last bullet point).
 This is done because the CSS in the official Pi-Star is incompatible.
 You can still manually map/change your CSS back when running W0CHP-Dash (see third bullet for details).